-I had so much fun comparing these two octave pedals!
+I had so much fun comparing these two octave pedals with my 5-string electric cello by NS Design!
 After I give my review, I will reveal which pedal I ended up going with (sadly I couldn't keep both and the Sub 'n' up was borrowed from my classmate and bass player Fabian, thanks Fab!).

 Build: the Micro POG is definitely bigger and also slightly sturdier (better for gigs and no worries getting scuffed on the edges).
 I really liked the size of the Sub 'n' Up and it was not really cheaply built or anything but because it has the paint around the whole pedal, it looks prettier, but then there is more paint to scratch off.
 Micro POG wins.

 Foot switch: the Micro POG (and also other Electro Harmonix pedals) have a very stiff foot switch.
 It has a big click and needs quite some force to click it.
 Sub 'n' Up just feels more friendly and sensitive.
 Sub 'n' up wins.

 Tracking: both are fine, with a slight delay, but expected I suppose.
 So it's a tie.

 Sound: Sub 'n' Up in general is a smooth-sounding octave pedal has issues with gain.
 Micro POG octave up sounds a bit bright, but it tracks very well and you have a lot of gain to play with.
 The octave up also sounds a bit organ-like on both, so I think there is no winner for the upper octave.
 Sub 'n' Up has a more rounded sound but doesn't really help the sound to stand out.
 Overall sound-wise: Micro POG wins.